Next call: 2025 m. 11 November

 5. You get compensation – the amount depends on the type and capacity of the storage device.

-Fill in the form and we’ll prepare your proposal and help you prepare for the next call for support.
+Fill in the form and we’ll prepare a proposal and help you prepare for the grant.

 VAT invoice;